MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. Collect the [log files](#logs) from each node for debugging.

+<a name="trace-user-actions></a>

-## Trace User Actions
+## Trace user actions

 Using Information Level logging, any [Core API](concept-api.md#core-apis-for-operationalization) or [Service Consumption API](concept-api.md#service-consumption-apis) call can be logged.
 Additionally, the **UserPrincipalName** of the responsible user is also recorded in the logs.
-The user session is given a unique ID called **LoginSessionId** on successful login, which is included in subsequent log entries detailing [actions](concept-api.md) performed by the user during that session. **LoginSessionId** allows a more fine-grained association of user actions to a particular user session.
+The user session is given a unique ID called **LoginSessionId** on successful login, which is included in subsequent log entries detailing actions ([REST APIs](concept-api.md)) performed by the user during that session. **LoginSessionId** allows a more fine-grained association of user actions to a particular user session.

 To enable information logging, update the `"LogLevel"` for `"Default"` to `"Information"` on the web node, using the instructions provided [above](#loglevel).